MaithreyiSB/myrepo/README.md

 # myrepo
-This project is on Optical Character Recognition(ORC) using Computer Vision
+This Project is a Task given by The Spark Foundation during GRIP program under IOT and computer vision internship This project is on Optical Character Recognition(ORC) using Computer Vision

 Character detection is done which extracts printed text from an image